Brooklyn-Style/Magic_Roll/README.md

 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with everything except for `H` and the vowels.
 My goal was to make an inroll layout tailored to my preferences so that I could stop searching for something better, then add repeat and magic to improve it further.

 #### <ins>*Thumbs:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs are 1:1 to make them more like normal keys and less like macros.
-This makes using them simpler and ensures you won't get banned from typing websites either.
+This makes using them simpler and ensures that you won't get banned from typing websites either.

 In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO` `O★` → `OE`*